Available for the following Plan types:

 What is a Metric?

 Metrics give you the power and flexibility to track the specific digital experience interactions that are meaningful to your business.
-To start building metrics, you can either:
+To start building a metric, click Create > Metric from the sidebar.

 Types of Metrics and how to use them